nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 <hr>
 <p>Q: My EC2 Instance does not have the permissions to perform an API call PutObject on S3.
 What should I do?</p>
 <blockquote>
-<p>I should ask an administrator to attach a Policy to the IAM Role on my EC2 Instance that authorises it to do the API call (IAM roles are the right way to provide credentials and permissions to an EC2 instance)</p>
+<p>I should ask an administrator to attach a Policy to the IAM Role on my EC2 Instance that authorizes it to do the API call (IAM roles are the right way to provide credentials and permissions to an EC2 instance)</p>
 </blockquote>
 <p>Q: I have an on-premise personal server that I’d like to use to perform AWS API calls</p>
 <blockquote>
 <p>I should run <code>aws configure</code> and put my credentials there.
 Invalidate them when I’m done (Even better would be to create a user specifically for that one on-premise server)</p>
 </blockquote>
 <p>Q: I need my colleagues help to debug my code.
-When he runs the application on his machine, it’s working fine, whereas I get API authorisation exceptions.
+When he runs the application on his machine, it’s working fine, whereas I get API authorization exceptions.
 What should I do?</p>
 <blockquote>
 <p>Compare his IAM policy and my IAM policy in the policy simulator to understand the differences</p>
 </blockquote>